manuelbb-upb/RadialBasisFunctionModels.jl/docs/src/RadialBasisFunctionModels.md

 ````

 Suppose, we have calculated the distances ``\|x - x^i\|`` beforehand.
-We can save redundant effort by passing them to the radial fucntions of the kernels.
+We can save redundant effort by passing them to the radial functions of the kernels.

 ````@example RadialBasisFunctionModels
 "Evaluate `k.φ` for distance `ρ` where `ρ` should equal `x - k.c` for the argument `x`."